sglre6355/weather-lady/README.md

 - `/subscribe` command to subscribe a channel for weather forecasts
 - `/unsubscribe` command to remove all subscriptions from a channel
 - `/latest-forecast` command to get current weather forecast on-demand
+- `/list-subscriptions` command to display configured subscriptions in a server
 - Scheduled daily weather updates at specified times
 - Captures weather forecast images from configurable URLs with custom CSS selectors
 - Supports multiple subscriptions per channel (e.g., morning and evening forecasts)